razuswe/scrapingBBCnewsheadline/README.md

 # web scraping bbc news
-This is a implementation of web scrapping by BeautifulSoup to scrap the most headlines from BBC News.
+This is a implementation of web scraping by BeautifulSoup to scrap the most headlines from BBC News.

 ##License
 MIT License.